silverstripe/cwp/docs/en/04_Performance_Guide/02_HTTP_Caching.md

 Cache-Control: no-cache, max-age=0, must-revalidate, no-transform
 ```

 Furthermore, all CWP instances are configured to set the following header on anything that is NOT served by the framework.
-This includes all requests for theme files and any asset requests that are not served by the [Secure Assets module](https://github.com/silverstripe/silverstripe-secureassets).
 These responses are effectively the "Full" cache level.
 The `max-age` value is currently 120 seconds, but could change in the future.
 CWP customers can’t actively clear CDN caches on Incapsula unless they purchase an [optional Premium Managed Service plan](https://www.cwp.govt.nz/features/optional-extras/).
 Due to this restriction, asset invalidation needs to take place via the URL, through so called “cache busters”.
 SilverStripe adds a GET parameter with the last file modification timestamp to each stylesheet and javascript file included through its [Requirements API](http://docs.silverstripe.org/en/4/developer_guides/templates/requirements/).
 If you are referencing files in other ways, please take care to add your own “cache busters”, e.g. through a Grunt build task modifying the including SilverStripe template.